MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Allfiles/M01-empower-workforce-copilot-executives/4-create-speech.md

----
-durationInMinutes:7
-title:Exercise: Create a speech using Copilot in Word
+# Create a speech using Copilot in Word
 ---
 Mastering Copilot for Word can be a transformative skill for executives tasked with crafting impactful speeches.
 In today's dynamic business environment, effective communication is at the heart of leadership.
 Copilot for Word serves as a collaborative writing assistant, intelligently suggesting content and refining language in real-time.
 This tool not only expedites the speech writing process but also ensures clarity, coherence, and resonance in the final message.